ARTICLE

 image

-With a DuPont schedule, employees each work 12-hour shifts in a 28-day cycle.
-They rotate between working an equal number of day and night shifts throughout the cycle and typically have three consecutive days off every other week.
+Workers rotate between an equal number of day and night shifts, typically with three consecutive days off every other week.
 Each worker has a week off at the end of the 28-day rotation cycle.
-Employers usually split this schedule between four separate teams to facilitate complete coverage.

 Pitman